-Once you accept that any lack in your surfing ability isn’t simply a lack of talent but more that you’ve had a lack of opportunity and practice, you can start doing things to overcome the negative effects of your non-surfing lifestyle and sometimes see quite rapid improvements.
+Once you realise that any lack in your surfing ability isn’t simply a lack of talent but more that you’ve had a lack of opportunity and practice, you can start doing things to overcome the negative effects of your non-surfing lifestyle and sometimes see quite rapid improvements.

 Because I’ve been through it, I can recognise and understand the main barriers average surfers have to improving.
-Whether the barrier is a physical issue like tight hips and incorrect movement patterns, a mental one like unawareness of correct technique, chances are I’ve been through it and can help you fix it.
+Whether the barrier is a physical issue like tight hips and limited movement patterns, a mental one like unawareness of correct technique, chances are I’ve been through it and can help you fix it.

-This is my strength, I share a common background and have spent hours and hours researching ways to fix problems that many average surfers have.
+I share a common background and have spent hours and hours researching ways to fix problems that many average surfers have.
 If I had just surfed all day everyday from age 5 I would no doubt surf better, but I wouldn’t be anywhere near as good at spotting, understanding and fixing the common problems average surfers have when trying to surf better.

 Level 1 and 2 International Surfing Association (ISA) Surf Coaching Certificates through Surfing New Zealand